 3. Palette Knife Painting

 The first step in palette knife painting is choosing the right materials for the job.
 It’s important to choose a good quality palette knife since it will be the primary tool used to mix, spread, and layer your paint.
-Additionally, most artists prefer heavier-bodied paints for this technique since they offer more control when applying them onto the surface.
+Additionally, most artists prefer heavier-bodied paints for this technique since they offer more control when applying them onto the surface., especially with abstract art.
 Finally, it’s essential to select the right substrate for your painting project – canvas is usually a good choice as it offers enough texture for proper adhesion of paint without being too abrasive on the palette knife blade.

 It’s important not to rush through this process; take your time experimenting with various techniques until you achieve your desired results!
 Once you’ve gotten the hang of the basics of palette knife painting you can move on to more complicated techniques such as sponging (using a sponge dipped in water or solvent), dry brushing (applying dry paint over dry surface), sgraffito (scraping off layers of dry paint from a previously painted surface), glazing (applying several layers of transparent color over dry paint), etc., which can help add more depth and visual interest to any artwork!